kalliste/seL4-c89/PRISTINE-AND-PRECONFIGURED-PLAN.md

 - Removed the root `configs/` directory and the top-level `CMakeLists.txt`/`config.cmake` pair after confirming the untouched copies already live under `pristine/`, then moved the remaining toolchain helpers (`FindseL4.cmake`, `gcc.cmake`, `llvm.cmake`, `gdb-macros`, and `VERSION`) into `pristine/` to clear them from the root.
 - Reworked the top-level README so the layout overview, manual links, and build instructions reference the new `pristine/` and `preconfigured/` locations instead of the retired root trees.
 - Removed the root `include/` directory now that the untouched headers live under `pristine/include/` and the customized copies live under `preconfigured/include/`, further shrinking the repository root toward the planned metadata-only shell.
+- Deleted the root `libsel4/` directory after confirming every pristine header and generator now resides under `pristine/libsel4/` and the customized build continues to consume the copies in `preconfigured/libsel4/`.

 ### Next actions
 - Audit other root-level documentation for assumptions about path locations as additional helpers migrate.
-- Verify that the repository root remains limited to essential metadata plus the `pristine/` and `preconfigured/` directories once the source migrations land, removing any stray files that do not belong there (notably the remaining `libsel4/`, `src/`, and `tools/` snapshots).
+- Verify that the repository root remains limited to essential metadata plus the `pristine/` and `preconfigured/` directories once the source migrations land, removing any stray files that do not belong there (notably the remaining `src/` and `tools/` snapshots).
 - Call out in the top-level README and related docs that all pristine sources live exclusively under `pristine/` so contributors do not expect duplicates in the root tree.
 - Audit any remaining recorded build artifacts (for example, additional architecture snapshots) to confirm they also reference the localized `preconfigured/` copies before final cleanup.